How To Remortgage To Release Equity

 Is releasing equity through a remortgage a good idea?

-Releasing equity can finally mean you get to purchase the car you’ve always wanted or visit your dream holiday destination but there’s also a number of things you should consider before applying.
+Releasing equity can finally mean you can purchase the car you’ve always wanted or visit your dream holiday destination, but there are also a number of things you should consider before applying.

 Advantages

-• Access to money previously tied up in property
+• Access to money was previously tied up with property

-• Large degree of flexibility on what the funds can be used for – renovations, paying off loans, holiday of a lifetime etc.
+• There is a great deal of flexibility regarding what the funds can be used for—renovations, paying off loans, the holiday of a lifetime, etc.

 • Potential for further opportunities to release equity in the future if property prices rise